 The Researcher shall submit the required reports electronically in accordance with Schedule A and Schedule C using an appropriate level of security, on a computer-readable disk/device or if agreed by e-mail.

-Unless otherwise agreed, reports shall be readable using Microsoft Office or Adobe Acrobat and shall comply with any reasonable requirements of AHDB.
+Unless otherwise agreed, reports shall be readable using Microsoft Office and shall comply with any reasonable requirements of AHDB.

 Each required report other than a final report shall unless otherwise agreed: